alabiibrahim/Business-Sales-Intelligence-Report/README.md

 ## Insights

-**Profitability*
+*Profitability*

 -  Revenue generared in total is £14.54m.
 28.7k in quantity sold.

 -  300 customers and available product of 50.
 The average cost per customers and product is 48.5k & 290.7k.

 -  Total revenue for 2023 is £6.77m and 2024 is £7.26m, indicating YoY growth of 14.58%.

+-  Top selling products with £1.62m in sales, and bottom selling with £1.22m sales, stating there's little differenece (400k)  between them.

+-  Sales are well-balanced across categories, with Sports leading slightly.
+No single category dominates, suggesting healthy diversification but also opportunity for strategic focus.

-**Customer Behavior*
+*Customer Behavior*

 -  Female customers tend to generate more in revenue than male customers with a huge difference of 64.73%.

 -  Customers above 35 yrs of age purchased more products than customers less than age 35.

--  Sales are well-balanced across categories, with Sports leading slightly.
-No single category dominates, suggesting healthy diversification but also opportunity for strategic focus.

--  The West region generated the highest in revenue with £5.23m followed by the East region having made a sum of £4.89m.

-**Regional Risk
+*Regional Risk*

 -  North region sales record is signifcantly low compared to other regions having the least of 800k.
 This might be due to its low customers % rate.

 -  Sales sky rocket on workdays (76.1%) more than weekends (28.9%).

--  Top selling products with £1.62m in sales, and bottom selling with £1.22m sales, stating there's little differenece (400k)  between them.
+-  The West region generated the highest in revenue with £5.23m followed by the East region having made a sum of £4.89m.